-Bandstand Time
+Bandstand Timeline

 August 1950Disc jockey Bob Horn, 34, moves from WIP radio in Philadelphia to WFIL radio.